 5. Add blueberries and turn them softly into the mixture--we don't want them to burst.
 Use fresh blueberries in the summer when they’re in season.
 But frozen berries are a fine swap.
 If using frozen blueberries, add them to the casserole while still frozen (do not thaw).
 This helps prevent the berries from coloring the entire casserole.

-6. Pour liquid mixture over bread and lightly toss.
+6. Pour the liquid mixture over bread and lightly toss.

 8. Bake at 350 for 30 minutes covered, and 10 minutes uncovered.